Lady Anne Hamilton1

 M, #109766, b. before January 1622, d.
 1671

-James Douglas, 2nd Earl of Queensberry was born before January 1622.2 He is the son of William Douglas, 1st Earl of Queensberry and Isabel Kerr.
-He married, firstly, Lady Mary Hamilton, daughter of James Hamilton, 2nd Marquess of Hamilton and Lady Anne Cuninghame, after 4 June 1630.1 He married, secondly, Lady Margaret Stewart, daughter of John Stewart, 1st Earl of Traquair and Lady Catherine Carnegie, on 26 March 1635.
-He died in 1671.
+James Douglas, 2nd Earl of Queensberry was born before January 1622.2 He was the son of William Douglas, 1st Earl of Queensberry and Lady Isabel Kerr.3 He married, firstly, Lady Mary Hamilton, daughter of James Hamilton, 2nd Marquess of Hamilton and Lady Anne Cuninghame, after 4 June 1630.1 He married by contract, secondly, Lady Margaret Stewart, daughter of John Stewart, 1st Earl of Traquair and Lady Catherine Carnegie, on 26 March 1635.3 He died in 1671.3

 Children of James Douglas, 2nd Earl of Queensberry and Lady Margaret Stewart